 Chaplin added: “As landlords focus on growing their portfolios and taking advantage of the Stamp Duty Holiday, we’re here to help them protect their new properties and provide them with the value they need from their insurance offering.
 At Direct Line business insurance, we offer Landlord Insurance designed to help get your property back up and running should something go wrong.”

-To see how Arthur can help you manage your property portfolio, sign up for a 30-day free trial today.
+To see how Arthur can help you manage your property portfolio, sign up for a free trial today.